 "'Course it's the Labyrinth, where else would it be?"
 A pair of green hands shaped like a mouth kept on talking.
 "When you come from above like that, there is no place else you could end up."

 "Oh God," Sarah staggered to her feet, with her brother in her arms and ran down the dark corridor.
 She had to find the oubliette with the ladder to the surface.
 Too many memories haunted the tunnels that ran beneath the world of the Underground.
 If she spent much time in the darkness, she knew she'd be lost forever trying to find a way to undo the damage she'd done six years ago.

 "Come back, Miss," green hands called out to her, but she didn't pay any attention.

-"All she had to do was wait until we got a message to the King.
-Jareth would have come for her."
+"All she had to do was wait until we got a message to King Jareth.
+His Majesty would have come for her."
 One green hand and one blue hand continued the conversation between themselves.
 "I guess she didn't want a helping hand."
-They all chuckled at their joke and never thought of Sarah again.
+They all chuckled at their joke and never thought of Sarah again